 The U.S. is recognized as the world leader in magnetic fusion theory, simulation, and computation.
 This capability would not be as strong without the FES-ASCR partnership, which is exemplary within the Office of Science.
-The partnership of vibrant collaborations is enabled by the jointly-sponsored Scientific Discovery through Advance Computing (SciDAC) Program and the use of ASCR leadership class high-performance computer facilities at Oak Ridge, Argonne, and Berkeley.
+The partnership of vibrant collaborations is enabled by the jointlysponsored Scientific Discovery through Advance Computing (SciDAC) Program and the use of ASCR high-performance computer facilities at Oak Ridge, Argonne, and Berkeley.
 SciDAC contributes to the FES goal of developing the predictive capability needed for a sustainable fusion energy source by exploiting the emerging capabilities of petascale computing and associated progress in software and algorithm development.
-This has resulted in projects that develop applications of high physics fidelity simulation codes to advance the fundamental science of magnetically confined plasmas.
-Potentially new partnerships include the ASCR Applied Mathematics, Computer Science, and

-Uncertainty and Quantification (UQ) Programs, and their Exascale Co-Design Centers (e.g., the Center for Exascale Simulation of Advanced Reactors led by Argonne National Laboratory).
+The partnership has resulted in projects that develop applications of high physics fidelity simulation codes to advance the fundamental science of magnetically confined plasmas.
+Potential new partners include the ASCR Applied Mathematics, Computer Science, and Uncertainty Quantification (UQ) Programs, and their Exascale Co-Design Centers (e.g., the Center for Exascale Simulation of Advanced Reactors led by Argonne National Laboratory).

-BASIC ENERGY SCIENCES (BES)
+Basic Energy Sciences (BES)